Book Review: Devil’s Peak by Deon Meyer

 Find out more about this novel and the author on GoodReads

-Posted on 19 October 2012, in For Readers, Recommended Reads, Review and tagged ATKV Award for Prose, Benny Griessel, book review, deon meyer, devil's peak, south african novels.
+Posted on 19 October 2012, in Fiction, Recommended Reads, Review and tagged ATKV Award for Prose, Benny Griessel, book review, deon meyer, devil's peak, south african novels.
 Bookmark the permalink.
 Leave a comment.